 Up drove, first, lady's maids and men-servants, their carriage loaded with trunks and boxes.
 The household was already swelled to double or to treble its size, and then appeared the visitors themselves.
-There was the great aunt, with Luciana and some of her friends;

-and then the bridegroom with some of his friends.
-The entrance-hall was full of things -bags, portmanteaus, and leather articles of every sort.
+There was the great aunt, with Luciana and some of her friends; and then the bridegroom with some of his friends.
+The entrance-hall was full of things-bags, portmanteaus, and leather articles of every sort.
 The boxes had to be got out of their covers, and that was infinite trouble; and of luggage and of rummage there was no end.
 At intervals, moreover, there were violent showers, giving rise to much inconvenience.
 Ottilie encountered all this confusion with the easiest equanimity, and her happy talent showed in its fairest light.
 In a very little time she had brought things to order, and disposed of them.
-Every one found his room,-every one had his things exactly as he wished, and all thought themshe had on, or what her shoes were like, she must go and see the grounds of which she had heard so much; what could not be done on horseback she ran through on foot.
-In a little while she had seen everything, and given her opinion about everything; and with such rapidity of character it was not easy to contradict or oppose her.
-The whole household had much to suffer, but most particularly the lady's maids, who were at work from morning to night, washing, and ironing, and stitching.
+Every one found his room,-every one had his things exactly as he wished, and all thought themselves well attended to, because they were not prevented from attending on themselves.